These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 Consider the following frameworks for your industry to help determine what content marketing strategies to move forward with first.

-• Check out your competitors.
-How much content are they creating every month?
-Do you need to have a high-content ratio to bring in traffic, or can you lower your scope without risking your audience?
-If you see competitors doing well with a low ratio of content creation, you can follow a similar strategy.
+- Ratio of content creation: Check out how much content your competitors publish each month.
+Do you need to have a high content ratio to bring in traffic, or can you lower your scope without risking your audience?
+If competitors succeed with a low ratio of content creation, consider a similar strategy.

-• You can determine how much links are worth in your industry by dividing the traffic value of your competitors by their total links.
-You can then compare that rate to how much it costs to create link-worthy content.
-This ratio will help you understand if links have enough ROI to be worth investing in.
+- Cost per link: You can determine how much links are worth in your industry by dividing competitor traffic value by their total links.
+Compare that to your cost of producing link-worthy content to decide if it’s worth the investment.

 The smartest marketers know that writing SEO content is about more than just keyword research.
 To truly meet your business goals, you need to create content that targets how people really search.
 Even if that means going against what the keyword research tools tell you.